 -Electronically published books on a major platform (Kindle, Nook, or iPad) are also eligible.
 For electronic books, a URL and ISBN must be provided as well as one print copy of the text for judges to review.

 -Books will not be considered nominated if any of these guidelines are not met and materials and payment are not postmarked by February 15, 2022.
 First- and second-place winners will be announced at the Georgia Author of the Year Awards virtual announcement on June 11, 2022 on Facebook Live.

 The following required materials must be received by February 15, 2022 (postmarked).

 -Two hard copies of the nominated book mailed to:

 Kennesaw, GA 30144

-To be considered a Georgia author and thus eligible for nomination for GAYA, an author must meet one of the following criteria: the author must have been a resident of Georgia when the nominated book was written, though she or he may have since moved out of state; or the author must be currently living in Georgia when the book is nominated.
+To be considered a Georgia author and thus eligible for nomination for GAYA, an author must meet one of the following criteria: -The author must have been a resident of Georgia when the nominated book was written, though they may have since moved out of state; or -The author must currently live in Georgia when the book is nominated.

-A book may be nominated in only one category selected by the nominator.
+A book may be nominated in only one category and is selected by the nominator.

 - Detective/Mystery—A novel by a single author featuring a crime or crimes